Muhayy Ud Din

 Current research interest

-My current research interest is to bring the robots out of the labs and make them capable of performing the manipulation tasks in a robust and intelligent way.
+My current research interest is to bring robots out of the labs and make them capable of performing manipulation tasks robustly and intelligently.
 Robots should not scare or hesitate to interact with the environment :-)

-Navigation and manipulation in marine environment using unmanned surface vessels to perform the task such as environmental monitoring and autonomous surveillance for maritime security, rescue operations and for the irregular activity detection of vessels around ports.
+Autonomous navigation in marine environments to perform environmental monitoring and autonomous surveillance for maritime security, rescue operations, and irregular activity detection of vessels around ports.

 My strength

 I don't have any comfort zone.
-I can quickly adapt myself to any new set of tools for handling challenging problems.
+I can quickly adapt to any new tools for handling challenging problems.

 Biography

-I received the BS(Hons.) degree in Computational Physics from the University of the Punjab, in 2008 and MS degree in Computer Science from the GC University Lahore, Pakistan in 2011.
-I worked as Lecturer at the Department of Computer Science of the GC University (2011 to 2012).
-In the GC University, I was also attached to the Cybernetic Intelligence Research Lab (CIRL) and involved in projects related to Cognitive Robotics and Quantum Artificial Intelligence.
-After that, I joined the Centre for High Energy Physics (CHEP) as a visiting faculty member and engaged in teaching computational Physics related courses.
-I did my Ph.D. in Automatic Control, Robotics and Computer Vision from Institute of Industrial and Control Engineering (IOC), Universitat Politècnica de Catalunya (UPC), Barcelona, Spain.
+I received a BS(Hons.) degree in Computational Physics from the University of Punjab in 2008 and an MS in Computer Science from the GC University Lahore, Pakistan, in 2011.
+I worked as a Lecturer at the Department of Computer Science of the GC University (2011 to 2012).
+After that, I joined the Centre for High Energy Physics (CHEP) as a visiting faculty member and taught computational Physics-related courses.
+I did my Ph.D. in Automatic Control, Robotics, and Computer Vision from the Institute of Industrial and Control Engineering (IOC), Universitat Politècnica de Catalunya (UPC), Barcelona, Spain.

-During my PhD, I also participated as a researcher in R&D projects of Spanish and Catalonian Governments.
-Moreover, I visited other research labs (Kavraki Lab, RICE University, USA and Institute of Robotics and Mechatronics, German Aerospace Center) as a short-term research scholar.
+During my PhD, I also participated as a researcher in R&D projects for the Spanish and Catalonian governments.
+Moreover, I visited other research labs (Kavraki Lab, RICE University, USA, and Institute of Robotics and Mechatronics, German Aerospace Center) as a short-term research scholar.

-My Ph.D. thesis is about “Physics-based Motion Planning for Grasping and Manipulation”.
+My Ph.D. thesis is about “Physics-based Motion Planning for Grasping and Manipulation.”
 I developed Knowledge-oriented Physics-based motion planning approaches.
-These strategies use knowledge-based reasoning process to guide the physics-based motion planner for navigating among moveable obstacles (some related videos: https://goo.gl/KNYKNC and https://goo.gl/GJpXqM ).
-Moreover, I proposed physics-based motion planning approaches for grasping in clutter and uncertain environment (some related videos are: https://goo.gl/RzLVi1, https://goo.gl/ZorqCF, and https://goo.gl/bHspjZ ) and motion planning with temporal goals for mobile robots (a related video: https://goo.gl/tGRuRg ).
-Beside simulation environment.
-I have practical experience to work with real robots: ABB YuMi, KUKA-LWR, PAL-TiAGo, and UR5.
+These strategies use a knowledge-based reasoning process to guide the physics-based motion planner for navigating among moveable obstacles.
+Moreover, I proposed physics-based motion planning approaches for grasping in clutter and uncertain environments (Video as available under video tab. ) and motion planning with temporal goals for mobile robots besides the simulation environment.
+I have practical experience working with real robots: ABB YuMi, KUKA-LWR, PAL-TiAGo, UR5, UR10, Franka FR3, and Bravo5 Underwater manipulator.

-After my PhD in 2019, I joined ITK System Engineering (BOSCH Group of Companies) as research and development engineer.
-I was involve in the projects related to Medical Robotics, Augmented Reality, and Software Testing.
-I worked at this position for three year.
+After my PhD in 2019, I joined ITK System Engineering (BOSCH Group of Companies) as a research and development engineer.
+I was involved in projects related to Medical Robotics, Augmented Reality, and Software Testing.
+I worked in this position for three years.

 Research Areas